 Be selective on the jobs that you bid on.
 Look for projects that have higher budgets and seem like the client will be good to work with.
 Also, make sure it is something you know you can actually help the client with.
 In the end, you want a happy client that will give you a high rating and possibly offer you more work.
 You won’t get either of these if you are going after jobs where you aren’t sure if you can actually help the client.

-When you send proposals, make sure to write them uniquely for each client.
+When you send an Upwork proposal, make sure to write them uniquely for each client.
 Don’t copy and paste the same message with slight variations.
 Read their project listing and try to understand it thoroughly.
 Your proposal should repeat back to them what they are looking for, but in your own words.
 This demonstrates your understanding of what they want, and shows that you will be easy to work with.

 Always ask good questions in your proposals.
 Good questions about the project shows your interest and separates you from the masses.
 Questions also help prompt a response.
 The goal here is to get a dialogue going with a client and build trust while you prove that you’re good with communicating.
 Remain professional with your language.
 You can be friendly if they are friendly, but remember that in the end this is a business discussion.
 You don’t want to be seen as someone who doesn’t take the work seriously by being too casual.